a-mx/Data-Analysis-Portfolio/README.md

 ## About
 Hi, I'm Ahmed!
 I have an analytical background in Accounting (Faculty of Business, Alexandria University) and I am currently completing the DEPI Professional Data Analyst Track.
-To me, working with data is like painting — you step into it not knowing exactly what the final picture will look like, and you explore until the insights reveal themselves.
 I am a lifelong learner, a natural problem-solver, and excited to bring my technical and analytical skills to the field.